PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-11 10:10:27
+Last updated: 2024-04-11 10:11:37
-Random Quote: I'm pretty much the master of handling things completely wrong. - Alex Vause
+Random Quote: Brother, you're driving the "I-wanna-have-sex-with-her-truck" and its got a huge blind spot. - Marshall Eriksen